-The 9th International Workshop on Climate Informatics will be held in Paris, France, October 2-4, 2019.
+The 9th International Workshop on Climate Informatics was held in Paris, France, October 2-4, 2019.

 Subscribe here for the Climate Informatics mailing list.

 The workshop is linked to the trimester series "The Mathematics of Climate and the Environment" at IHP, Paris, September 9 - December 21 2019.
 (But the registration is separate.)

 Extended submission deadline: Sunday, July 14, 2019 (22:00 PDT) Author notification: Saturday, August 10, 2019 Travel fellowship notification: Saturday, August 10, 2019

 Revised abstracts due: Friday, October 1, 2019

 Workshop: Thursday-Friday, October 3-4, 2019

 Amphi Jean Jaurès, École Normale Supérieure, 24, rue Lhomond, Paris, France